-- 1. Synthesize knowledge from nursing, natural, social, and human sciences as the foundation for improving practice outcomes and developing an evidence-based approach to professional practice. - 2.
+- Synthesize knowledge from nursing, natural, social, and human sciences as the foundation for improving practice outcomes and developing an evidence-based approach to professional practice. - 2.
 Demonstrate ways of knowing through research, analysis, evaluation of nursing theory, reflective practice, and implementation of best practices. - 3.
-Demonstrate leadership role development through clinical expertise, negotiation and collaboration with multiple stakeholders. - 4.
-Develop inter-subjective awareness of health care systems in addressing the needs of culturally diverse populations, providers, and other stakeholders. - Contribute to the advancement of healthcare policy and practice through the analysis of large complex systems and collaboration with others using theory, research and clinical knowledge. - Collaborate with other healthcare professionals and community members to identify and analyze ethical, legal and social issues in health care practices, research, and policies. - 7.
+Demonstrate leadership role development through clinical expertise, negotiation and collaboration with multiple stakeholders that influence advanced nursing practice. - 4.
+Develop inter-subjective awareness of health care systems in addressing the needs of culturally diverse populations, providers, and other stakeholders. - 5.
+Contribute to the advancement of healthcare policy and practice through the analysis of large complex systems and collaboration with others using theory, research and clinical knowledge. - 6.
+Collaborate with other healthcare professionals and community members to identify and analyze ethical, legal and social issues in health care practices, research, and policies. - 7.
 Demonstrate specialized strategies and skills, including the use of technology, in facilitating complex decision making in the delivery of quality care.

-Revised 9/2019
+(Revised 9/2019)/ Reviewed 6/2024

-MASTER OF SCIENCE DEGREE PROGRAMS
+MASTER OF SCIENCE DEGREE IN NURSING PROGRAMS